 Sustainability and resiliency are at the core of what we do at Advanced Drainage Systems, Inc., (ADS).
-As the second largest plastic recycler in North America and a leading water management company, we are guided by our commitment to preserve and protect Earth's most precious resource: water.
-I am proud of the work we've continued this year towards building a stronger, more sustainable, and resilient business while also working to improve the communities in which we operate.
+As the largest plastic recycler in North America and a leading water management company, we are guided by our commitment to preserve and protect Earth's most precious resource: water.
+I am proud of the work we've continued this year towards building a stronger, more sustainable and resilient business while also working to improve the communities in which we operate.

-In fiscal 2021, we continued our journey to improve upon an already strong commitment to Environment, Social & Governance standards.
-We reduced our energy and greenhouse gas emissions intensity, reduced injuries at our focus sites, increased our focus on diversity, continued to make an impact through charitable contributions and initiated key external partnerships.
+In Fiscal 2022, we continued our journey to improve upon an already strong commitment to Environmental, Social & Governance standards.

+We became the largest recycler in North America, reduced our energy and greenhouse gas emissions intensity, improved our total recordable injury rate, increased our focus on diversity, continued to make an impact through charitable contributions, initiated key external partnerships and established the Board Sustainability Committee.